-This Rule is promulgated pursuant to sections 12-20-204, 12-220-105(3), 12-220-106, 12-220-504(1)(d),12-220-505, and 12-220-508(1)(c)(VIII) C.R.S.

-- A. Once issued a permit by the Board, a dental hygienist may place interim therapeutic restorations in a dental practice setting under "direct supervision" as defined in section 12-220-104(7), C.R.S or "indirect supervision" as defined in section 12-220-104(9), C.R.S., of a dentist with an active license in good standing issued by the Board, or through "telehealth supervision" as defined in section 12-220-104(15), C.R.S., for purposes of communication with the supervising dentist. - B. A dentist shall not supervise more than 5 full-time equivalent dental hygienists who place interim therapeutic restorations under telehealth supervision unless granted a waiver by the Board pursuant to section 12-220-505(6)(b), C.R.S. - 1.
-Application Process - a.
-The applicant requesting a waiver must submit a written application on a form approved by the Board detailing the basis for the waiver request. - b.
-The written request should address why there is good cause to waive the supervision requirement as set forth in section 12-220-505(6)(a), C.R.S., and should include any documentation necessary to support the request. - Upon receipt of the waiver request and documentation, the matter will be considered at the next Board meeting.
-The applicant will receive the Board's decision in writing.
+Pursuant to sections 12-220-504(1)(d) and 12-220-505, C.R.S., once issued a permit by the Board, a dental hygienist may place interim therapeutic restorations in a dental office setting under the "direct supervision" (defined by section 12-220-104(7), C.R.S.) or "indirect supervision" (defined by section 12-220-104(9), C.R.S.) of a dentist, or through "telehealth supervision" (defined by section 12-220-104(15), C.R.S.) for purposes of communication with the supervising dentist.
+A dentist shall not supervise more than 5 dental hygienists who place interim therapeutic restorations under telehealth supervision.
+A dentist who supervises a dental hygienist that provides interim therapeutic restorations under telehealth supervision must have a physical practice location in Colorado for purposes of patient referral for follow-up care.